YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 ```ocaml
 [Value 1;Var "X";Value 3] : logic_int list
 ```
-We can even further abstract over the type of the value and use an integer instead of a string to identify a logic variable:
+We can even  abstract over the type of the value and use an integer instead of a string to identify a logic variable:
 ```ocaml
 type 'a logic = Value of 'a | Var of int